 - Home price inflation: 5%

 - According to the U.S. Census, National Association of Realtors, and the Case-Schiller Index, long-term housing price changes generally track with inflation rates over time.
 Real estate markets are subject to local conditions, but we will use the long-term inflation rate for this article.
 Since 1913, the average inflation rate has been around 3.2%, according to annual inflation data from the Federal Reserve Bank.
 We’ll round up and use 3.5%

 - The Smiths stay in their house for 30 years.

 - Job stability is constant.
 The Smiths may change their job(s), but their income is relatively stable, and rises consistently over time.

-Although there is a tax impact of home ownership, calculating that impact requires a LOT more detail than is provided in this case study.
+Although there is a tax impact of home ownership, calculating that impact requires more detail than is provided in this case study.

 Since 30-year mortgages generally have more mortgage interest over their lifetimes (and certainly in the first 10 years), the scales would tip in the favor of a longer mortgage.